-The Department of Neurology at Icahn School of Medicine at Mount Sinai offers two Movement Disorders Fellowships.
-Fellows are anchored at different sites, but shared conferences and resources ensure the depth and breadth of movement disorders faculty and rare cases.
+The Department of Neurology at Icahn School of Medicine at Mount Sinai offers two Movement Disorders Fellowship Tracks—the fellowship at Mount Sinai Beth Israel (primarily at 14th Street), and the fellowship at The Mount Sinai Hospital (primarily at 98th Street, with added locations at Mount Sinai West and James J. Peter VA Medical Center).
+Fellows from both tracks share conferences and resources to ensure the depth and breadth of movement disorders faculty and rare cases.

 Our faculty is led by two internationally renowned movement disorder specialists and clinical researchers, Susan B. Bressman, MD, and Rachel Saunders-Pullman, MD, MPH.
-Other faculty members include movement-disorders trained neurologists, genetic counselors, nurse practitioner specializing in deep brain stimulation, a psychiatrist, and a neuropsychologist, provide a multidisciplinary fellowship program.
+Other faculty members include movement disorder clinician educator, Vicki Shanker, MD, clinical trials director, Matthew Swan, MD, and other movement-disorders trained neurologists.
+Our multidisciplinary fellowship program includes a pediatric movement disorders expert, genetic counselors, nurse practitioners specializing in deep brain stimulation, a psychiatrist, and a neuropsychologist.

 Deborah Raymond, MS